|

 about cancer

-can be found in public, university, hospital, and
+can be found in public, university, hospital, and medical

 school libraries (see the Public, University, and Medical Libraries